 The City began a process to update neighborhood plans in 2009, with the focus on three neighborhoods served by the new Sound Transit Link light rail system: North Beacon Hill, North Rainier, and Othello.
-The 2010 Adopted Budget includes funds to complete these updates and provides money to begin updates for two or three more neighborhoods, which will be selected in early 2010.
+The 2010 Proposed Budget includes funds to complete these updates and provides money to begin updates for three more neighborhoods that are or will be served by light rail.